Michelle Anderson

-Michelle J. Anderson (born January 30, 1967) is the 10th President of Brooklyn College, and a leading scholar on rape law.
+Michelle J. Anderson (born January 30, 1967) is an American lawyer who is the 10th President of Brooklyn College.
+She is a scholar on rape law.

 Education

-Anderson graduated from the University of California, Santa Cruz in 1989 with a Bachelor of Arts in Community Studies, earning Honors in the Major, Merrill College Honors, and Senior Thesis Highest Honors.
+Anderson graduated from the University of California, Santa Cruz, in 1989 with a Bachelor of Arts with honors in community studies as a resident of Merrill College.
 She won the Chancellor's Award for outstanding academic achievement.

 While a UC Santa Cruz student, Anderson spent eighteen months "bleaching, dieting, training, tanning, and feigning fundamentalist beliefs to get into the running" for the Miss California beauty pageant, becoming Miss Santa Cruz County.
 During the televised pageant, just prior to the announcement of a winner, Anderson unveiled a banner that read "pageants hurt all women."

 She attended Yale Law School, where she was notes editor of the Yale Law Journal.
 Anderson was an intern in the chambers of Judge Ellen Bree Burns on the United States District Court for the District of Connecticut.
 She worked with Harold Koh, Michael Ratner, and students in the Yale Law School International Human Rights Clinic on litigation on behalf of Haitian refugees.
 Anderson was also a visiting scholar at the University of Cape Town, South Africa.